What Is an ATS Resume? - The Complete Guide for Your Resumes

 Modern ATS AI Capabilities and Semantic Matching

 The keyword-stuffing era is over.
-Newer enterprise ATS platforms particularly those deployed in the past three years use semantic analysis and transformer-based AI models to understand context and synonyms, not just literal keyword.
+Newer enterprise ATS platforms, particularly those deployed in the past three years, use semantic analysis and transformer-based AI models to understand context and synonyms, not just literal keywords.

 The Context Difference: A Concrete Example